-The only authorized gatherings in Cuba are normally Communist Party events.
+The only authorised gatherings in Cuba are normally Communist Party events.

-The country of 11.2 million people was left relatively unscathed in the first months of the Covid outbreak but has seen a recent hike in infections, with a new record of 6,923 daily cases reported Sunday and 47 deaths for a total of 1,537.
+The country of 11.2 million people was left relatively unscathed in the first months of the Covid outbreak but has reported a recent surge of infections.

 “These are alarming numbers which are increasing daily,” said Francisco Duran, head of epidemiology in the health ministry.

-Under hashtags such as #SOSCuba, calls for assistance have multiplied on social media, with citizens and music stars alike urging the government to make it possible for much-needed foreign donations to enter the country.
+Calls for assistance have multiplied on social media, with citizens and music stars alike using hashtags such as #SOSCuba and urging the government to make it possible for foreign donations to enter the country.